tgross/devopsdaysmsp2018/content/_index.md

 # Individual vs Community Consent

 {{% note %}}
 But consent has some limits once we get a lot more people involved.
-There are some times when we decide that the will of the community overrides the consent of an individual.
+Although individual consent is the basis of liberal democracy, there are some times when we decide that the will of the community overrides the consent of an individual.
 {{% /note %}}

 ---